-Transfer across the M6 motorway to Burneside today walking on to Staveley settled between the River Gowan and the River Kent, the area surrounding the village settled for over 6,000 years and a centre for the manufacture of bobbins in the nineteenth century.
+We transfer you across the M6 motorway to Burneside today for your walk to Staveley, settled between the River Gowan and the River Kent, the area surrounding the village settled over 6,000 years ago and a centre for the manufacture of bobbins in the nineteenth century.
 It’s a dramatic last day as you walk into the Lake District, sweet green pastureland and grassy knolls giving way to the magical beauty of the lakes.
 Congratulations you have walked the Dales Way!

 9. Day nine